kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/_index.en.md

 {{% /notice %}}

 For this guide you need to have [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [Helm](https://www.helm.sh/) (version 3) installed locally.
+You should be familiar with core Kubernetes concepts and the YAML file format before proceeding.

 ### Plan your Architecture